Please be sure to read our Terms & School Policies!

 No. We keep our course and workshop costs low to allow as many students as possible to learn the art & fun of improv.
 To avoid unnecessary headaches involved in estimating student numbers, keep administrative costs down, and generally be fair to all students and would-be students, we do not offer refunds once a course or workshop registration has been purchased.
 Please keep this in mind before registering!

-Sometimes.
+Maybe.
 We allow course prerequisite exemptions on a case by case basis, but please keep in mind that we rarely grant exemptions.
 We teach a very specific style of long form that is relatively unique in Europe.
 We lay the foundation for that in our Intro course and we’ve found that students who have received training at other schools that focus on short form ‘impro’, status and narrative are often at a disadvantage when skipping Levels, in addition to slowing down the progress of other students.

 All students must begin their studies at Level 1 – Intro to Improv (See “I’m an experienced improviser, can I skip ahead?” above).
 Upon satisfactory completion of Level 1 (ie, you receive a Pass mark from your instructor), you may sign up for EITHER Level 2 courses.